The-Dev-Pit/.github/profile/README.md

-# Welcome to The Dev Pit 👋
+# Welcome to The Dev Pit GitHub Org👋

 ### 🙋‍♀️ Intro